kleenkanteen/my-website/src/content/blog/triple-hackathons.md

 description: "It was crazy."
 ---

 Feb 16-23, 2024.
 One of the most intense weeks of my life.
-But also the most fun.
+But it was worth it.
+It taught me a lot about making projects and my limits.

 2 different sets of teammates for each.
 I found each of them and assembled the teams.
-I hatched the ideas for all the team.
-For the 2nd one we had 3 ideas in total we considered, I gave 2 of them.
-After some research my team decided to go with my second one.
+I hatched the ideas for all of them.

+Although for the 2nd one, we had brainstormed 3 total, 2 were from me them.
+After some deeper research my team decided to choose my 2nd idea.

 I used clickup for docs + task assignment.
 It combined notion + trello beautifully.
 Discord for communication.
 Discord was crucial.